 1. California: Destiny McIntyre RV Resort

-This beautiful Eastern California area is a mecca of outdoor activities, including water sports and dune exploration.
-Blythe is in the Palo Verde Valley of the Lower Colorado River Valley region which boasts both agricultural areas and desert.
+We love the beautiful Eastern California area.
+It is a mecca of outdoor activities, including water sports and dune exploration.
+Blythe is in the Palo Verde Valley of the Lower Colorado River Valley region, which boasts agricultural and desert areas.
 It is about 224 miles east of Los Angeles and 150 miles west of Phoenix.

 Check out the Blythe Intaglios while you are there.
-These are massive geometric figures etched by Native Americans into the earth.
-In 1975, these figures earned a spot on the US National Register of Historic Places.
+These massive geometric figures were etched by Native Americans into the earth.
+In 1975, they earned a spot on the US National Register of Historic Places.
 Bring a drone if you want to see these ancient carvings from above.

 The pleasant winter climate ranges from the mid-60s in December and January to the mid-70s in February and March.
 Enjoy spectacular sunsets and bring your sand toys (side-by-side ATVs, dune buggies, and Jeeps) to explore the nearby BLM deserts.
 And southern California is another warm snowbird location.
 Check out our article called 13 Best RV Parks In and Near San Diego for more info.